Rosaleen Linehan. Still image from Patricia Rozema’s film, Happy Days. 2000.

 Summary

 Happy Days is a two-act play that explores the most basic needs of human existence.
-The setting is possibly apocalyptic with an ever-beating sun and a barren landscape.
-There are just two characters, Winnie, and Willie, but the play is taken up almost exclusively by Winnie’s monologue.
-Beckett’s heroine is in the unusual position of being fixed fast in the ground up to her waist in the opening scene and remains a prisoner throughout in physical terms.
-The playwright strips away all the accoutrements of life to just a woman’s handbag and a few other props.
-In the second act, Winnie is further submerged.
-The ‘action’ of the play is confined to Winnie’s daily routine and her monologue which touches upon her memories, the contents of her handbag, her songs and quotations, and her outlook.
-The title of the play is one of Winnie’s catchphrases that she uses at specific times.
+The setting is possibly apocalyptic with its ever-beating sun and barren landscape.
+There are just two characters, Winnie and Willie, but the play is taken up almost exclusively by Winnie’s monologue.
+Beckett’s heroine is in the quite unusual position of being fixed fast in the ground up to her waist in the opening scene and remains a prisoner throughout in physical terms.
+The playwright strips away all the accoutrements of life, leaving just a woman’s handbag and a few other props.
+In the second act, Winnie becomes further submerged.
+The ‘action’ of the play is confined to Winnie’s daily routine and her monologue, which touches upon her memories, the contents of her handbag, her songs and quotations, and her personal outlook.
+The title of the play is one of the catchphrases that Winnie uses at specific times.

 Ways to access the text: Watching

 There is an excellent, full movie version available on YouTube entitled Happy Days (uploaded by Oyunnomin Mod).
-This version runs for 1hr 17mins and Winnie is played by actress, Rosaleen Linehan.
+This version runs for 1hr 17mins, and Winnie is played by Irish actress Rosaleen Linehan.

 Why watch Happy Days?